My Musical: "For the Last Time, I'm Dominican"

 "For the Last Time, I'm Dominican" was composed by Fordham, Perry, and Stevens.
 Fordham knew she wanted to write a Latin-themed number for Carla, but could not decide on a style; so she "literally was on iTunes listening to every Latin style of music she could think of," before settling on a tango.
 The song also parodies "Tango: Maureen" from "Rent."
 The sequence was filmed two months after principal photography, to give Judy Reyes' pelvis enough time to heal for her to be able to tango.

 Every question Carla asks during the first verse was an issue in a previous episode - she grew up in Chicago, she was in medicine eight years before meeting Turk, their wedding song was The Beatles' "Eight Days a Week", and Turk struggled with remembering her middle name.
 Additionally, Turk has called Carla Puerto Rican on several occasions and in "My Last Chance" she angrily responded, "For the last time, Turk, I'm Dominican!"

 "Friends Forever/What's Going to Happen"

 "Friends Forever/What's Going to Happen" was composed by Fordham, Marx and Lopez.
 "Friends Forever" is a parody of 1950s-style musical numbers in general, and "We Go Together" from Grease in particular.
 However, this was not the original plan.
 According to Fordham, "I was really shocked when I got the demo back, because I had never envisioned a '50s number.
 I did mention 'We Go Together,' just as an example of I wanted a cheesy, fun, happy ending kind of a thing."

-The song "What's Going to Happen" resembles one of the more "serious" numbers from Rent, specifically "Life Support" and "Will I?".
+The song "What's Going to Happen" resembles one of the more "serious" numbers from Rent, specifically "Will I?" and "Life Support".
 Fordham has called Ms. Miller's solo in "What's Going to Happen" the easiest part of the episode for her to write.